blakegarretson/essentials/main.md

 - [TeXstudio](http://texstudio.sourceforge.net/): Lightweight portable LaTeX IDE, including editor, spell checker, and symbol toolbars.
 For those keeping track, this was forked from TeXMaker back in 2009 and quickly outpaced it.
 If I need to edit TeX, this is a nice solution.
     - While I love TeX, unless I’m writing a technical paper with extensive math notation or formatting requirements, I’m probably going to use a Markdown editor that supports TeX math blocks instead of a dedicated TeX editor.
     - Another nice alternative is to just use VS Code with the appropriate LaTeX extensions installed.

-## Text Comparison

-- [Meld](http://meldmerge.org/): My favorite graphical file comparison (AKA “diff”) program for many years on many platforms.
-There is 2 and 3-way file diff and merge, as well as directory comparison.
-It also plays nicely with many version control systems including Git.

-### Honorable Mentions

-- [WinMerge](https://winmerge.org/): WinMerge has been around for a long time, and it’s still one of the better all-around solutions.
-I’m listing it here because I like it better than Meld for directory comparison, and for that task alone, it’s worth having it installed. **(Windows)**
- - [KDiff3](https://apps.kde.org/kdiff3/) is the other venerable option that's been around forever, and does a few things better than Meld (namely directory comparison), but overall, it's never my first choice.
-(Tip: they hide the downloads [here](https://download.kde.org/stable/kdiff3/).)
- - [VisualDiffer](https://visualdiffer.com) is a Mac-only offering that I would be tempted to choose for simple diffs if I didn’t have decades of familiarity with Meld.
-It is clean and works well. **(Mac)**

 ## Text Snippet Managers